Jungerdurst862/AnimeWorld-Downloader/README.md

 --picture of settings
-login in with your created account from the website and press connect --picture where the connect button is
+login in with your created account from the website and press connect --picture where the connect button is you finsihed setting up JDownloader now we move on the scripts

 End with an example of getting some data out of the system or using it for a little demo